pyhys/minimalmodbus/trunk/README.txt

   >>> print minimalmodbus._getDiagnosticString()

 Note that it can be very helpful to switch on the debug mode, where the communication details are printed.
-See the 'Develop' section below.
+See the 'Debug mode' section.

+It can be helpful to describe which instrument model you are using, and possibly a link to online PDF documentation for it.

 Author
 ------